belovdigital/wp-adminpass/README.md

 WP AdminPass is the ultimate solution for WordPress professionals looking to enhance their website management capabilities.
 Trust Belov Digital Agency to deliver innovative tools that boost productivity and streamline workflows.

-Read more on pur [Plugins website](https://plugins.belov.digital/).
+Read more on our [Plugins website](https://plugins.belov.digital/).